 Are Brindle French Bulldogs an Officially Recognized Color?

-If you want to show your Frenchie that you plan on purchasing, you might be wondering if you can still get a brindle dog.
+If you want to show your Frenchie that you plan to purchase, you might wonder if you can still get a brindle dog.
 The good news is that many kennel clubs recognize the brindle pattern.
-The American Kennel Club, for example, recognizes brindle coat patterns, so long as the base of the pup is white, cream, or fawn.
+The American Kennel Club, for example, recognizes brindle coat patterns so long as the base of the pup is white, cream, or fawn.